TheAlgorithms/Go/README.md

 ###### View the algorithm in [action][shell-toptal]

+### Radix

+From [Wikipedia][radix-wiki]: Radix sort is a non-comparative integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value.
+A positional notation is required, but because integers can represent strings of characters (e.g., names or dates) and specially formatted floating point numbers, radix sort is not limited to integers.

+__Properties__
+* Worst case performance O(n*d)
+* Best case performance O(n) (when d is constant)
+* Both stable sorting algorithm and in-place sorting algorithm.

 ### Time-Compexity Graphs

 Comparing the complexity of sorting algorithms (Bubble Sort, Insertion Sort, Selection Sort)